Meet the Classic 107.3 Team!

 Julie has served on the board of the Artist Presentation Society, the Ladue Education Foundation, and the Missouri Chamber Music Festival.
 She sings show tunes in her car and is currently learning Portuguese.

-Tom Sudholt, Program Manager/Afternoon Host
+Tom Sudholt, Program Director/Afternoon Host

 Classic 107.3 afternoon’s host, Tom knows classical music inside and out.
 He was one of the principal voices and music architects at KFUO for 24 years, serving as the weekday morning drive announcer and host for Friday Morning with the Arts as well as Saturday Afternoon at the Opera.
 Tom’s encyclopedic knowledge of music history encompasses all the major periods, repertoire, recordings, individual performing artists and groups.
+Tom is also an audio producer and technician, and in his spare time, labors over iconic classical recordings to improve their sound quality for broadcast at Classic 107.3.

 Staff